 The Finance and Pension Investment Committee has the responsibility of establishing our financial policies and controlling our financial resources.
 In addition, it retains and monitors the performance of an investment manager and, with the assistance of the investment manager, establishes investment objectives and policies, and monitors the performance of investments, of the retirement plans and other qualified employee benefit plans of Universal Leaf Tobacco Company, Incorporated, which we refer to as Universal Leaf.
 The members of the Finance and Pension Investment Committee are Mr. Sledd (Chairman), Mrs. Cantor, Messrs.
-G. Freeman, Moore, and Tullidge and Ms. Williams.
-The Finance and Pension Investment Committee met four times during fiscal year 2020.
+G. Freeman and Tullidge and Ms. Williams.
+The Finance and Pension Investment Committee met four times during fiscal year 2021 and took action by unanimous consent once during the fiscal year.